-What changed: The Drug Supply Chain Security Act (DSCSA) is now being enforced at the medical practice level.
-Any practice that purchases, stores, or administers drug products in-office is now subject to FDA supply chain compliance inspections not just manufacturers, wholesale distributors, and pharmacies.
+What changed: The Drug Supply Chain Security Act (DSCSA) is now being enforced at the medical practice level, impacting aesthetic treatments compliance.
+Any practice that purchases, stores, or administers drug products in-office is now subject to FDA enforcement for MedSpas, meaning compliance inspections will extend beyond manufacturers, wholesale distributors, and pharmacies.

 The Drug Products at Issue in Med Spa & Aesthetics Practices